 Bakuchi has anti-inflammatory properties.
 Bakuchi oil can ease pain generated by arthritis, muscle soreness, and joint inflammation through topical application.
 There are documented cases using the traditional remedy, giving it an over-the-counter analgesic and an available natural alternative.

-The herb is also known for its positive impacts on digestive health.
+The herb is also known for its positive impacts on gut health.
 Relief from symptoms of indigestion, bloating, and constipation can be achieved by using the bakuchi powder.
 Its carminative properties help improve digestion and promote good gut health.

 Bakuchi possesses significant antimicrobial activity, which it can utilise to manage diseases and infections.
 It acts against several bacteria and fungi and treats skin infections, worms, etc. Bakuchi can also be applied topically as a mouthwash to ensure oral hygiene by eradicating pathogenic bacteria.